Society of Saint Pius X: Laity

-Notable groups that have split from the SSPX
+Splits from the SSPX

+The group has a long history of numerous splits and defections.
 There have been two major kinds of splits from the SSPX.
-Two notable splits of the first kind involved priests who viewed the SSPX as too liberal and who use the form that the Mass had before Pope John XXIII.
-The other kind involved groups who have reconciled with the Holy See and who, like the SSPX, use the 1962 edition of the Roman Missal.
+Two notable splits of the first kind involved priests who viewed SSPX as too liberal and who use the form that the Mass had before Pope John XXIII.
+The other kind involved groups who have reconciled with the Holy See and who, like SSPX, use the 1962 edition of the Roman Missal.

 Groups which broke with the SSPX which are not recognized by the Holy See include: